SGLC BIG IDEAS: FROM INTENTION TO ACTION

 SGLC BIG IDEAS TIMELINE

 - Friday: Be inspired by the Conference’s opening Call to Action.
-At the opening reception, start sharing your ideas with delegates to get their feedback.
+At the opening reception, start sharing your ideas with delegates to get their feedback – and start canvassing for votes!

-- Sunday: Deliver your pitch to fellow delegates.
-The best ideas will head to the stage and compete to win prizes.
-Vote for the SGLC Big Idea!
+- Sunday: Deliver your pitch to fellow delegates and our panel of judges.
+The best ideas will win prizes.

 HOW DOES THE COMPETITION AND VOTING WORK?